-We were fortunate enough to meet with journalist, author, and food expert Carolyn Bánfalvi in May during a trip to Budapest, where we caught up over coffee and she shared some of her insight on Hungarian wine and cuisine.
-Having lived in the capital since 1999 and written two award winning culinary guidebooks, including Food, Wine, Budapest, she has a wealth of information to share on dining in Budapest.
+We were fortunate enough to meet with journalist, author, and food expert Carolyn Bánfalvi in May during a trip to Budapest, where we caught up over coffee and she shared some insights on Hungarian wine and cuisine.
+Having lived in the capital since 1999 and written two award winning culinary guidebooks, including Food, Wine, Budapest, she has a wealth of information to share on eating in Budapest.
 Recently, we asked Carolyn some questions to help unravel the intricacies of the city’s culinary scene.

 Context Travel : For first time visitors to Budapest, what traditional dishes are a “must try” in order to get a sense of the local cuisine?